kassymart/ME405/README.md

 Software Implementation
 -------------
-Throughout the quarter, we used Python classes to organize our code and used shares and queues to send flags for specific tasks necessary.
-Each task also uses FSMs (finite state machine) to ensure we know which state ROMI is "reacting" to as we test and debug ROMI's movements.
+Throughout the quarter, we used Python classes to organize our code and updates flags by using shares and queues  for specific tasks on the scheduler.
+Also, we implement finite state machines (FSMs) for easy transistions to control Romi's movements.
+In our final project implementation, we used a segment states such a turn segment using a target heading and drive segment using a target distance and heading.
-[probably add more here]

 Instructions for Romi Robot
 ---------------